 calendar.

-Feminisms, Bodies, Messiness.
-Goldsmiths University of London
+26.11.2025 Book Launch: Practice Research through Creative Bodies, Goldsmiths University of London UK

-EXPRESSIVE BODIES: IMPROVISATION AND CONTEMPORARY DANCE WORKSHOP
+EXPRESSIVE BODIES: IMPROVISATION AND CONTEMPORARY DANCE CLASS (OPEN LEVEL)

 supporters.